codefellows/seattle-201d24/class-14-js_inheritance-css_animations/lab/README.md

   - Text inputs for each of: name, street, city, state, ZIP code, and phone number
   - An input of `type="number"` to enter a 16-digit credit card number
   - A "Process Order" button to submit the order.
 When the order is submitted, all of the input fields should be cleared
-  - Display an animated confirmation message using CSS and JS, plus a link to the shopping cart page
+  - Display an animated confirmation message using CSS and JS

 ## Process